Gowtham-app-developer/Android-Interview-Questions/CORE_JAVA.md

 ## Compiletime Polymorphism (or Static polymorphism)

+- Static Polymorphism also known as compile time polymorphism.
-- Polymorphism that is resolved during compiler time is known as static polymorphism.
+- Static Polymorphism that is resolved during compiler time is known as static polymorphism.
 - Method overloading is an example of compile time polymorphism.

 ## Runtime Polymorphism (or Dynamic polymorphism)

 - It is also known as Dynamic Method Dispatch.
 - Dynamic polymorphism is a process in which a call to an overridden method is resolved at runtime, thats why it is called runtime polymorphism.
+- Method overriding is an example of runtime polymorphism.

 ## Upcasting